 Grilled Corn with Gorgonzola Cheese and Basil

-In this recipe, barbecued corn is covered in butter and crumbled gorgonzola cheese, then topped with thin slices of fresh basil.
+The corn on the cob is covered in butter, and topped with crumbled gorgonzola cheese, and thin slices of fresh basil.

 Gorgonzola cheese is actually a blue cheese that tends to be more on the crumbly side, and it tastes bit more salty.

 White, yellow, or bi-colored corn on the cob works nicely in this recipe.

 Tips on How to Pick a Good Ear of Corn

-Sometimes the only corn available at the grocery store may already be “shucked” (husks and “silk” or “tassels” removed).
+Corn on the cob may already be “shucked” (husks and “silk” or “tassels” removed).

 Shucked corn may be sold in a package with multiple ears of corn that are on a styrofoam tray wrapped in cellophane.